Myanmar forces kill dozens in deadliest day since coup | Law-Order

-A count issued by an independent researcher in Yangon who has been compiling near-real time death tolls put the total as darkness fell at 93, spread over more than two dozen cities and towns.
-The online news site Myanmar Now reported the death toll had reached 91.
+A count issued by an independent researcher in Yangon who has been compiling near-real-time death tolls put the total by 9 pm at 100, spread over more than two dozen cities and towns.
+The online news site Myanmar Now earlier reported the death toll had reached 91.

 Both numbers are higher than all estimates for the previous high on March 14, which ranged in counts from 74 to 90.